-Following a period of rainy, humid weather, some students in East Campus Residence Halls are finding mold in their rooms.
-The mold not only serves as a major inconvenience but also presents health concerns for students.
-Sports Editor Abby Rubel tackles the mold issue in this article.
+Following a period of rainy, humid weather, some students in East Campus Residence Hall are finding mold in their rooms.
+The mold is not only a major inconvenience but also a health concern for students.
+Sports Editor Abby Rubel tackles the mold issue.

 As though having to cook on a hot plate wasn’t enough of a challenge already, some East Campus residents are also dealing with mold staining their walls and ceilings.